redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 Next up we have ``BuildRequires`` and ``Requires``, each of which define something that is required by the package.
 However, ``BuildRequires`` is to tell ``rpmbuild`` what is needed by your package at **build** time and ``Requires`` is what is needed by your package at **run** time.

 In this example we will need the ``python`` package in order to perform the byte-compile build process.
-However, we will also need the ``python`` package in order to execute to byte-compiled code at runtime and therefore need to define ``python`` as a requirement using the ``Requires`` directive.
+We will also need the ``python`` package in order to execute the byte-compiled code at runtime and therefore need to define ``python`` as a requirement using the ``Requires`` directive.
 We will also need the ``bash`` package in order to execute the small entry-point script we will use here.

-Since we don't have a build step, we can simply omit the ``BuildRequires`` directive.
-There is no need to define is as "undefined" or otherwise, omitting it's inclusion will suffice.

 Something we need to add here since this is software written in an interpreted programming language with no natively compiled extensions is a ``BuildArch`` entry that is set to ``noarch`` in order to tell RPM that this package does not need to be bound to the processor architecture that it is built using.